 The relevant documentation as discussed in 10.1 must be submitted together with the objection.
-Further information regarding the objection and appeal procedure is available on the SARS website (www.sars.gov.za) and is set out in the Tax Guide on Dispute Resolution.
+Further information regarding the objection and appeal procedure is available on the SARS website (www.sars.gov.za) and is set out in the SARS Dispute Resolution Guide.